theophilegervet/grasp_diffusion/README.md

 ```

 If you are training on a machine with a display, you can add `--summary 1` to the commands above to log visualizations of the generated grasps and SDF during training.

+To overfit a single object for debugging, you can add `--overfit_one_object 1`.